digital-asset/daml/daml-lf/spec/transaction.rst

 * `message NodeExercise`_ exercise
 * `message NodeLookupByKey`_ lookup

-*since version dev*
+*since version 11*

-As of version dev, this optional field is included:
+As of version 11, this optional field is included:

 * ``string`` ``version``